 Individual sports like cycling and running are allowed, as well as walks with keeping the distance.
 This makes things a lot more manageable, so we’re happy the lockdown found us in the Netherlands and not somewhere in Bucharest.
 We are concerned about the future, but not stressed.
 Maybe we adopted the Dutch way already.

 Official measures in the Netherlands can be found here.

 It was time for parents’ visit, but it all got cancelled.
 Whatever plans of ours were ruined, it is nothing compared to the people who lost loved ones or even their lives.
 We will see each other when it’s safe for all.

 Easter in the Netherlands is celebrated one week before ours, with lots of food and a treasure hunt for chocolate eggs.
 So on the weekend of Orthodox Easter, it was completely empty everywhere.
 We celebrated in a new way: went to a picnic with friends from Utrecht.
-Of course, picnic blankets were 4 meters from each other.
-It was so fun!
+Of course, picnic blankets were distanced from each other.
+It was fun!

 We adjusted all the expectations, and realised that the most importand gift of all is just to BE. 😊